AdobeDocs/experience-manager-learn.en/help/forms/creating-your-first-osgi-bundle/create-your-first-osgi-bundle.md

 ## Create your first project

  Archetype is a Maven project templating toolkit.
 An archetype is defined as an original pattern or model from which all other things of the same kind are made.
 The name fits as we are trying to provide a system that provides a consistent means of generating Maven projects.
-Archetype will help authors create Maven project templates for users, and provides users with the means to generate parameterized versions of those project templates.
+Archetype helps authors create Maven project templates for users, and provides users with the means to generate parameterized versions of those project templates.
  To create your first maven project, please follow the following steps:

 * Create a new folder called `aemformsbundles` in your C drive